 Rule T1 and the US prescription at rule V2 allow for a penalty, other than disqualification, provided that rule 44.1(b) does not apply.
 A boat that may have broken one or more rules of Part 2 or rule 31 in an incident may take a Post-Race Penalty at any time after the race until the beginning of a protest hearing involving the incident.
-However, as noted above, if a boat causes injury or serious damage, or gains a significant advantage by her rules breach, the Post-Race Penalty is not available to her and her only option is to retire.
+However, as noted above, if a boat causes injury or serious damage, or despite taking a penalty, gained a significant advantage by her breach, the Post-Race Penalty is not available to her and her only option is to retire.